jonnonz1/nz-statute-book/acts/public/2014/veterans-support-act-2014.md

 (3) However, the veteran is entitled to weekly compensation at a rate that is not less than 80% of the average wage if the amount calculated under subclause (2) is less than 80% of the average wage.
 (4) Subclause (5) applies to a veteran who had no pre-injury or pre-illness earnings within 12 months of the start of the service-related injury or illness.
 (5) A veteran to whom this subclause applies is entitled to weekly compensation at a rate that is not less than 80% of the average wage.
-(6) Average wage, in this clause, means the before tax average ordinary time weekly wage (all sectors, male and female combined) as at 1 July each year, as specified in—
+(6) In this clause, average wage means the before tax average ordinary time weekly wage (all sectors, male and female combined) as at 1 July each year, as specified in the latest QES.
-  (a) the latest Quarterly Employment Survey published by Statistics New Zealand; or (b) if the survey referred to in paragraph (a) ceases to be published, a survey certified by the Government Statistician as an equivalent survey to the survey referred to in that paragraph.

 **Veteran no longer an employee**